 A whole weekend devoted to the music of Louis "Satchmo" Armstrong in the city of his birth?
 Sounds like heaven.
 Satchmo Summerfest is a local summer tradition held on the grounds of the Jazz Museum at the Old Mint on Esplanade.
 Three stages outdoors and an indoor spot for seminars and presentations bring Satchmo's legacy to life, with musicians like Kermit Ruffins, Corey Henry and Ellis Marsalis leading the charge.
 There's a $5 fee to get into the festival grounds.

 Every November, a crowd of locals and a few in-the-know visitors gather on Oak Street to taste the best po'boys (French bread sandwiches piled high, usually with meat or seafood) that New Orleans has to offer.
-The Oak Street Po-Boy Festival is now in its 13th year and it just keeps getting bigger and tastier.
-Offering classics like Walker's BBQ cochon du lait and Vaucresson's Creole crawfish sausage po'boy, this convivial street food festival hosts 30 different companies to cook up a whole variety of the delicacy.
-Make sure to take the escargot-stuffed version from NOLA Boils and the Marrone po'boy made with pecan-smoked prime rib from Bienvenue Bar.
-Most are under $10, so plan to share a few as the day goes by.
-Of course, it wouldn't be a NOLA fest without music: expect four stages of top Louisiana performers keeping everyone entertained.
+The Oak Street Po-Boy Festival is now in its 14th year and it just keeps getting bigger and tastier.
+This convivial street food festival hosts 30 different companies to cook up a whole variety of the delicacy.
+Of course, it wouldn't be a NOLA fest without music: expect top Louisiana performers keeping everyone entertained.